Surya-Sriramoju/Dijkstras-Algorithm-for-a-Point-Robot/README.md

 2. Enter in to the directory
 3. execure "python dijkstra_sai_sriramoju.py"
 4. Input the start and end goals
-5. Live demo will be displayed and a video and image will be saved at the last.
+5. Live demo will be displayed and a video and image will be saved at the last, it will also print the time taken to run the algorithm.